 There are several areas of further study to extend from this work.
-The first and most natural next step would be to consider the far-field dynamics by deriving a two-dimensional modulational equation for the striped phase or wavenumber in the half-plane to the left of the quenching line at x =ct, with vertical boundary condition along the y-axis.
+The first and most natural next step would be to consider the far-field dynamics by deriving a two-dimensional modulational equation for the striped phase or wavenumber in the half-plane to the left of the quenching line at x = ct, with vertical boundary condition along the y-axis.
 One would seek to derive a Hamilton-Jacobi equation (Ref.
-21) or Cross-Newell equation (Refs.
-22 and 23) for the phase dynamics, possibly through an intermediate Newell-Whitehead-Segel amplitude equation (Ref.
-24).
+27) or Cross-Newell phase diffusion equation (Refs.
+28 and 29) for the phase dynamics, possibly through an intermediate Newell-Whitehead-Segel amplitude equation (Ref.
+30).
 Of most interest would be to determine a suitable boundary condition for the phase to represent the quenching line.

 In the limit of slow quenching speed, the work (Ref.
-25) used a linear phase-diffusion equation $\varphi_t = \Delta \varphi + c \varphi_x$, with nonlinear boundary condition $\varphi_x = g(\varphi), \quad (x, y) \in \{0\} \times \mathbb{R}$ on the vertical axis, to describe the dynamics of the phase φ .
-Here the nonlinear boundary condition is determined by an object known as the straindisplacement relation of stationary quenched stripes, a curve which parameterizes the set of possible wavenumbers selected by the quench in terms of the asymptotic phase.
-We do not expect such a model to be valid for intermediate or fast growth.
+31) used a linear phase-diffusion equation $\varphi_t = \Delta \varphi + c \varphi_x$ , with nonlinear boundary condition $\varphi_x = g(\varphi)$ , $(x, y) \in \{0\} \times \mathbb{R}$ on the vertical axis, to describe the dynamics of the phase $\varphi$ .
+Here the nonlinear boundary condition is determined by an object known as the strain-displacement relation of stationary quenched stripes, a curve which parameterizes the set of possible wavenumbers selected by the quench in terms of the asymptotic phase.
+For the phase dynamics observed above, a linear equation of this form will not accurately represent shock dynamics in the far-field where gradients may become sharp.
+Moreover, we do not expect such a model to be valid for intermediate or fast growth where phases are rapidly shed from the quenching line and are also dependent on the local transverse wavenumber.
 To our knowledge, an appropriate boundary condition has not been derived for these regimes.
 Such a phase description would allow one to understand the precise far-field behavior of the defects observed above.
-For example, they would allow one to describe how the Swift-Hohenberg grain-boundary formed in Figure 9 relaxes or evolves as $x \to -\infty$.
-After obtaining such a two-dimensional approximation, it would also be of interest to obtain rigorous approximation results, as given in (Ref.
-14), between the modulation equation and the full system.
+For example, they would allow one to describe how the Swift-Hohenberg grainboundary formed in Figure 9 relaxes or evolves as $x \to -\infty$ .